Special Immigrant Religious Workers

 Proof of Previous Religious Work (Abroad or in the United States) If the requisite previous employment was in the United States and the religious worker received salaried compensation, the petitioner must provide documents showing they received a salary.
 This documentation may include, but is not limited to, Form W-2 or certified copies of filed income tax returns reflecting such work and compensation for the prior employment.
 If the requisite previous employment was in the United States and the religious worker received non-salaried compensation, the petitioner must provide:

-** The religious denomination certification should be signed by an organization other than the petitioning organization, and attest that the petitioning organization is part of the same religious denomination as the attesting organization.
+** The religious denomination certification should be signed by an organization other than the prospective employer, and attest that the prospective employer is part of the same religious denomination as the attesting organization.

 Your spouse and unmarried children under the age of 21 may accompany or follow to join you or adjust status in the United States.
 For more information, please visit our Green Card Eligibility Category page.